 Start with the base and the cheese first

 I remember sending a picture to Dave of the pizza I was eating over there (I know – I’m cruel) and after he said how jealous he was, I promised to make him one when I got home.
 Which I did.
 Still being very overweight then and not much of a cook, I didn’t make a healthier one – it was loaded with cheese and store bought dough.

 Dave reminded me of that pizza the other day and asked if I could make a healthier version of it.
 Challenge accepted!

 At the end of the day – it’s pizza.
-It is never going to be a health food or a food that you can eat in unlimited amounts, but with a couple of small changes, like using whole wheat homemade dough and not going overboard on the cheese and packing it with veggies, it can be made a lot healthier.
+It is never going to be a health food or a food that I can eat in unlimited amounts But with a couple of small changes, like using whole wheat homemade dough and not going overboard on the cheese and packing it with veggies, it can be made a bit healthier.

-2) Put your grated cheddar and slices of mozzarella on the bottom and then top with mushrooms, onions and chicken if using.
+Put half your grated cheddar on the bottom and then top with the courgette and bell pepper.

-5) Allow to cool for 10 minutes to make it easier to cut.
+Allow to cool for 10 minutes before serving to make it easier to cut.